 I arrived at my hotel and freshened up.
-In a few hours my classmate, Ivan, showed up to welcome me to his city and country.
-Having only conversed on a two-dimensional computer screen, I was surprised that we immediately recognized each other in our three-dimensional forms!
-Although we were virtual strangers, Ivan informed me he had taken some time off from work to accompany me around Singapore, stating I was “a guest in (his) country and that it was (his) intention to take (me) to all the famous sites in Singapore as well as some of (his) own favorite places”.
+In a few hours my classmate, Ly, showed up to welcome me to his city and country.
+Having only conversed on a computer screen, I was surprised that we immediately recognized each other in our three-dimensional forms!
+Although we had never met in person, Ly informed me he had taken some time off from work to accompany me around Singapore, stating I was “a guest in (his) country and that it was (his) intention to take (me) to all the famous sites in Singapore as well as some of (his) own favorite places”.
 I felt so safe and cared about and was deeply touched by his hospitality.
 I sadly thought to myself that foreign visitors to the United States are rarely treated with such kindness, especially in the current political climate.

-That week, I learned that Ivan really likes all kinds of noodles and a dish called Chicken-Rice and I suspect I ate the best Chinese food in Singapore.
-Ivan told me about the history of his city and of his family and the story of how they came from China to Singapore.
-He told me about his parents, his sister, his wife and her family and about his sons.
+That week, I learned that Ly likes all kinds of noodles and a dish called Chicken-Rice and I suspect I ate the best Chinese food in Singapore.
+He told me about the history of his city and about his family and the story of how they came from China to Singapore.
+He told me about his parents, his sister and about his family and sons.
 He asked me questions about my husband, children, parents and family background.
-Ivan is a Chinese Christian, formerly a Buddhist monk.
-My parents are from New York, I grew up in northern California and am of Jewish Eastern European, Irish Catholic, Revolutionary War Protestant and a small percentage of Native American descent.
-Basically, a product of the American melting pot who practices Judaism.

-Over the next three days, we talked about our spiritual beliefs and our psychotherapy practices.
-We also learned that we both had studied martial arts which had greatly influenced our lives and spirituality.
-We were from different parts of the planet, different cultures and spoke vastly different languages with different alphabets, yet we had so much in common and connected like a brother and sister who had known each other their whole lives.
-During our three days together, Ivan and I talked and laughed and cemented a deep friendship and professional relationship that has sustained us not only through our doctoral program experience but also through personal tragedies and losses.
-This friendship, as well as other important connections I have made at PSP, have been the most important part of my graduate school experience.
-Was my academic education at PSP excellent?
+Ly is a Chinese Christian, formerly a Buddhist monk.
+My parents are from New York, I grew up in northern California and am primarily of Jewish Eastern European and Irish Catholic descent.
+Basically, a product of the American melting pot!
+Over the next three days, Ly and I talked about our spiritual beliefs and our psychotherapy practices.
+We also learned that we both had studied martial arts which had greatly influenced our lives and spirits.
+We were from different parts of the planet, different cultures and spoke vastly different languages with different alphabets, yet had so much in common and connected like a brother and sister who had known each other their whole lives.
+During our three days together, Ly and I talked and laughed and cemented a deep friendship and professional relationship that have sustained us not only through our doctoral program experience but also through personal tragedies and losses.
+This friendship, as well as other important connections I made during those years, were the most important part of my graduate school experience.
+Was my academic education excellent?
 Yes!
 Was the cross-cultural perspective illuminating, unique and inspiring?
 Yes!
 But what sustained me, what really mattered to me were the intimate connections.